neilsf/xcb-ext-hires/README.md

 # xcb-ext-hires

-A hi-res graphics extension for XC=BASIC
+A hi-res graphics extension for XC=BASIC by Thomas Markl.